eLearning: Revolutionizing Education In The Digital Age

 a.
 Technological Barriers: Uneven access to technology and the internet can hinder some learners from fully participating in eLearning.

 b.
-Lack of Human Interaction: The absence of face-to-face interactions and peer-to-peer engagement in eLearning can sometimes lead to a sense of isolation and reduced social learning opportunities.
+Lack of Human Interaction: The absence of face-to-face interactions and peer-to-peer engagement in eLearning can sometimes lead to isolation and reduced social learning opportunities.

 c.
 Self-Discipline and Motivation: Some learners may struggle with self-discipline and motivation in a self-paced learning environment.